by Andrew Bishop, General Manager – RecogNation

-If you know me personally or professionally—or even through my posts here—you know that sports shaped much of my young and early adult life.
+If you know me personally or professionally, you know that sports shaped much of my young and early adult life.
 While participation in sports has many benefits, it can also weigh our mindsets more toward competition, which doesn’t always play out well in a business setting.

 I’ve learned this a bit the hard way, and working to shift those strongly ingrained tendencies hasn’t always been easy for me.
 Admitting that they could be an issue isn’t easy either, but, if I’ve learned anything in the past several years, it’s that allowing myself to be vulnerable enough to accept shortcomings and talk about them openly has led to tremendous growth—and that, in turn, has led to greater trust from those on my team who work most closely with me.